gphoto/libgphoto2/HACKING.md

 Please remember that people will be running gphoto2 on a wide variety of operating systems and CPUs and will be compiling it on a wide variety of C compilers.
-As you write your code, be sure not to make any assumptions in your code that aren't in the ANSI C89 standard.
+As you write your code, be sure not to make any assumptions in your code that aren't in the C99 standard.

 If your code absolutely needs some feature or header file that isn't available everywhere, write an autoconf test so that the configure script will detect if that feature is available at compile time and